farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 Make this game your own.

 As a player, you get to choose which action you roll by simply saying what your character does.
-Choosing one approach versus another might influence the position or effect of your action.
+Choosing one approach versus another might influence the `risk` or `effect` of your action.
 The GM should tell you those details before you roll.

 ## Momentum